Doc (aircraft): Restoration

+Preparations to return Doc to flight began in 1987 under the direction of Tony Mazzolini, an Air Force veteran who later worked for Continental Airlines.
+After inquiring about the possibility of acquiring the bomber, the Navy agreed to release the aircraft under the condition that Mazzolini provide a restored B-25 Mitchell medium bomber in exchange, to supplement the collection of the National Naval Aviation Museum.
+After locating a suitable aircraft in South America and restoring it to the Navy's satisfaction, the transfer was ultimately completed in 1998.
+Doc was then towed to the nearby Inyokern Airport, where it was dismantled for transport to Wichita for restoration.

 The airframe was acquired by the United States Aviation Museum of Cleveland, Ohio, for restoration to flight status.
 After extensive restoration work at the Boeing plant in Wichita, Kansas, where it was originally built, the aircraft was moved in March 2007 to the Kansas Aviation Museum.
 In February 2013, the aircraft was acquired by the non-profit organization "Doc's Friends".
 As of June 2014, all four overhauled engines and propellers had been reinstalled, a spokesperson for the group stating at that time that the aircraft would be airborne by the end the year.
 This timetable was not achieved, with the aircraft being towed out of the workshop for the first time on March 23, 2015.
 A few months after the rollout, the first post-restoration flight was anticipated to take place by the end of the year.
 At 8 a.m. on September 18, 2015, Doc successfully completed its first engine starts and testing of all four engines in Wichita.
 On May 11, 2016, the restoration crew performed the first of many low-speed taxi tests as the final preparations for the post-restoration flight began.
 This marked the first time since 1956 that the B-29 moved under its own power.
 Doc traveled more than a half mile during the taxi test and the crew was able to successfully test the brakes and steering.
 The aircraft received a certificate of airworthiness from the Federal Aviation Administration on May 20, 2016, allowing it to be flown.